typebrigade/typebrigade.com/blog/announcing-type-brigade-26.md

 ## Join the waitlist

-We’re overwhelmed at the support for Type Brigade and at the time of writing, we only have two slots left open.
-A waitlist is available, and we will open more closer to the event.
+A waitlist is available for the next Type Brigade, and we will open more spots closer to the event.
 [Follow us on Twitter](https://twitter.com/typebrigade) for more updates.